 Is There a Legal Deadline for Camp Lejeune Lawsuits?

 Yes.
 Per 28 U.S. Code § 2401, all lawsuits filed against the federal government must occur within two years of the commencing action.
 President Biden signed CLJA into law on August 10, 2022, so the two-year window will end on August 10, 2024.
-If you do not submit your case within the legal filing period, you may be barred from demanding compensation in federal court.
+You may be barred from demanding compensation in federal court if you do not submit your case within the legal filing period.

 The Office of the Judge Advocate General (JAG) of the Navy’s Tort Claims Unit (TCU) is currently accepting claims through the JAG’s website, where you can fill out a CLJA claims form about your case.
 However, over 15,000 claims have been submitted, with more to come, which may prolong the review process.
 Our legal team will monitor responses from the federal government should any changes affect your case.